Uragh Wood

 Climate And Weather

 Uragh Wood experiences a hyper-oceanic climate with extremely high rainfall and humidity that creates ideal conditions for the luxuriant bryophyte growth characteristic of Atlantic oakwoods.
-Annual precipitation exceeds 2,000 millimeters, with rain possible on over 250 days per year.
+Annual precipitation exceeds 2,000 millimetres, with rain possible on over 250 days per year.
 The maritime influence of the nearby Atlantic Ocean moderates temperature extremes, preventing frost on most winter nights and keeping summer temperatures pleasantly cool.
 Mist and low cloud are frequent, particularly during autumn and winter, maintaining the saturated atmosphere that allows mosses and liverworts to flourish.
 The sheltered aspect of the woodland, protected by surrounding hills, provides some relief from the strongest Atlantic gales that batter more exposed locations on the peninsula.

 Human History